thinktandem/tandem/site/blog/2019-07-17-migrating-a-drupal-7-addressfield-to-a-drupal-8-address.md

 img-src: images/articles/d7-d8.jpg
 byline: 'Migrating to a Drupal 8 address field is a lot simplier than it seems.'
 date: '2019-07-17'
+meta:
+    - { name: description, content: 'Migrating to a Drupal 8 address field is a lot simplier than it seems.' }
+    - { name: keywords, content: 'development,drupal' }
 ---

 Why I Am Writing This